-This is the first in what will be a multi-part series on China cybersecurity.
-This series stems from the recent webinar at which Steve Dickinson discussed cybersecurity in China.
+This article stems from the recent webinar at which Steve Dickinson discussed cybersecurity in China.
 To watch that webinar, go here.

 I. Cybersecurity with Chinese Characteristics: The Party is the leader of everything.